Pramod-Pappan

-Pramod Pappan are Indian screenwriter and film director duo.
+Pramod-Pappan are Indian screenwriter and film director duo.
 They started film direction with Vajram (2004), in which Mammootty played the lead role.
 They directed films such as Thaskaraveeran (2005), Abraham & Lincoln (2007), Mussafir (2013), Black Stallion (2009) and Bangkok Summer (2011).

 Career

 Pramod and Pappan are brothers.
 Both of them started as entrepreneurs with the brandname "Lensman".

 Pramod, who was a photographer, was a friend of writer and director, A. K. Lohithadas.
 This friendship lead to Pramod's debut as still photographer in the film Joker (2000 film).
-Pramod Pappan as a duo directed a few albums.
-Later, Pramod Pappan made their directional debut with the Malayalam film, Vajram (2004 film).
+Pramod-Pappan as a duo directed a few albums.
+Later, Pramod-Pappan made their directional debut with the Malayalam film, Vajram (2004 film).

-Pramod Pappan's second directional venture was Thaskaraveeran (2005 film) starring Mammootty and Nayanthara.
+Pramod-Pappan's second directional venture was Thaskaraveeran (2005 film) starring Mammootty and Nayanthara.

-The duo later directed a few more films, Mussafir (2013 film) being the last.
+The brothers later directed a few more films, Musafir being the last.
 The duo came back as executive producers in upcoming movie Velleppam.
-They are also running a celebrity event management named "Pramod Pappan Star Marshall".
+They are also running a celebrity event management named "Pramod-Pappan Star Marshall".